Admittedly-Goat/isiesem2024.net.github.io/docs/Registration/index.md

 ## Fees

 Registration fees vary based on your ISIE membership status, the timing of your registration, and the category of participant.
-Please note that our early bird registration concludes on May 31, 2024 (inclusive, UTC+8).
+Please note that our early bird registration concludes on June 25, 2024 (inclusive, UTC+8).
 The fee structure is as follows:

 For non-ISIE members: